sagesharp/code-of-conduct-template/procedures/decision-making.md

 When discussing a change to the Code of Conduct or enforcement policies, the Code of Conduct committee will follow this decision-making process:

 * **Brainstorm options.** Committee members should discuss any relevant context and brainstorm a set of possible options.
 It is important to provide constructive feedback without getting side-tracked from the main question.
+Brainstorming should be limited to 3-7 days maximum.
 * **Vote.** Changes to the Code of Conduct will be decided by a three-fourths majority of all the Code of Conduct committee members.

 When evaluating an incident report, the Code of Conduct committee will follow this decision-making process: